Events leading to the Falklands War: Task force

 The British were quick to organise diplomatic pressure against Argentina.
 Because of the long distance to the Falklands, Britain had to rely on a naval task force for military action.
 The overall naval force was commanded by the Commander-in-Chief Fleet, Admiral Sir John Fieldhouse, who was designated Commander Task Force 317, and had three to four subordinate task groups, depending on the stage of the war.
 Rear Admiral John “Sandy” Woodward’s Task Group 317.8 was centred around the aircraft carriers HMS Hermes and the newly commissioned HMS Invincible carrying only 20 Fleet Air Arm (FAA) Sea Harriers between them for defence against the combined Argentinian air force and naval air arm.
 The task force would have to be self-reliant and able to project its force across the littoral area of the Islands.

 A second component was the Amphibious Group, Task Group 317.0, commanded by Commodore Michael Clapp RN.
 The embarked force, the Landing Group or Task Group 317.1, comprised 3 Commando Brigade, Royal Marines (including units attached from the British Army's Parachute Regiment and a number of units under the Royal Armoured Corps cap badge (The Blues and Royals)), under the command of Brigadier Julian Thompson RM to bring it up to its wartime strength.
 Most of this force was aboard the hastily commandeered cruise liner Canberra.

 A third was Submarine Group (TG 320.9) of three to four submarines under Flag Officer Submarines.
 The UK declared a 'total exclusion zone' of 200 nmi around the Falkland Islands before commencing operations, excluding all nations' vessels.

 Throughout the operation, 43 British merchant ships (ships taken up from trade, or STUFT), served with or supplied the task force.
 Cargo vessels and tankers for fuel and water formed an 8000 mi logistics chain between Britain and the South Atlantic.

 During the journey and up to the war beginning on 1 May, the Task Force was shadowed by Boeing 707 aircraft of the Argentine Air Force.
 One of these flights was intercepted outside the exclusion zone by a Sea Harrier, but the unarmed 707 was not attacked because diplomatic moves were still in progress and the British had not yet decided to commit themselves to war.

-Prince Andrew, then second in line to the British throne, served as a Sea King helicopter co-pilot for No.820 Naval Air Squadron on HMS Invincible during the war, flying antisubmarine and anti-surface patrols.
+Andrew Mountbatten Windsor, then second in line to the British throne, served as a Sea King helicopter co-pilot for No.820 Naval Air Squadron on HMS Invincible during the war, flying antisubmarine and anti-surface patrols.
 His helicopter also acted as an improvised airborne early warning platform, helped in casualty evacuation, transport and search and rescue.

 The British called their counter-invasion Operation Corporate.
 When the task force sailed from Britain, the American news magazine Newsweek cover headline proclaimed "The Empire Strikes Back", which was the name of a recent Star Wars film, a humorous reference to the old British Empire.